Receiving End Current using Transmission Efficiency (STL) Solution

 What is Receiving End Current using Transmission Efficiency (STL)?

-The Receiving End Current using Transmission Efficiency (STL) formula is defined as the current we have received at the receiving end of the system and is represented as Ir = η*Vs*Is*cos(Φs)/(Vr*cos(Φr)) or Receiving End Current = Transmission Efficiency*Sending End Voltage*Sending End Current*cos(Sending End Phase Angle)/(Receiving End Voltage*cos(Receiving End Phase Angle)).
-Transmission Efficiency is the total sideband power by the total transmitted power, Sending end voltage is the voltage at the sending end of a transmission line, Sending End Current is defined as the amount of current injected into a short transmission line from the source or injectors, Sending End Phase Angle is the difference between the phasors of current and voltage at thee sending end of a short transmission line, Receiving end voltage is the voltage developed at the receiving end of a transmission line & Receiving End Phase Angle is the difference between the phasor of the current and voltage at the receiving end of a short transmission line.
+The Receiving End Current using Transmission Efficiency (STL) is the current that flows into the load connected at the end of the line, considering line impedance negligible.
+It is determined by the receiving end voltage and load impedance, typically calculated using Ohm's law and is represented as Ir = η*Vs*Is*cos(Φs)/(Vr*cos(Φr)) or Receiving End Current = Transmission Efficiency*Sending End Voltage*Sending End Current*cos(Sending End Phase Angle)/(Receiving End Voltage*cos(Receiving End Phase Angle)).
+Transmission Efficiency in a short transmission line measures the ratio of power delivered to the load versus power sent from the source, typically high due to minimal losses, Sending End Voltage is the voltage at the sending end of a short transmission line, Sending End Current is defined as the amount of current injected into a short transmission line from the source or injectors, Sending End Phase Angle is the difference between the phasors of current and voltage at thee sending end of a short transmission line, Receiving End Voltage is the voltage developed at the receiving end of a short transmission line & Receiving End Phase Angle is the difference between the phasor of the current and voltage at the receiving end of a short transmission line.

 How to calculate Receiving End Current using Transmission Efficiency (STL)?

-The Receiving End Current using Transmission Efficiency (STL) formula is defined as the current we have received at the receiving end of the system is calculated using Receiving End Current = Transmission Efficiency*Sending End Voltage*Sending End Current*cos(Sending End Phase Angle)/(Receiving End Voltage*cos(Receiving End Phase Angle)).
+The Receiving End Current using Transmission Efficiency (STL) is the current that flows into the load connected at the end of the line, considering line impedance negligible.
+It is determined by the receiving end voltage and load impedance, typically calculated using Ohm's law is calculated using Receiving End Current = Transmission Efficiency*Sending End Voltage*Sending End Current*cos(Sending End Phase Angle)/(Receiving End Voltage*cos(Receiving End Phase Angle)).
 To calculate Receiving End Current using Transmission Efficiency (STL), you need Transmission Efficiency (η), Sending End Voltage (Vs), Sending End Current (Is), Sending End Phase Angle s), Receiving End Voltage (Vr) & Receiving End Phase Angle r).
 With our tool, you need to enter the respective value for Transmission Efficiency, Sending End Voltage, Sending End Current, Sending End Phase Angle, Receiving End Voltage & Receiving End Phase Angle and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 How many ways are there to calculate Receiving End Current?